-8.9 CF choice rejected but applicant has met or exceeded conditions
+9.9 CF choice rejected but applicant

 You should accept the applicant.
 After you have contacted the applicant and the insurance provider, UCAS can change the choice back to conditional firm so you can confirm the place as unconditional.

 The insurance provider is not obliged to accept the applicant.
 If the applicant agrees not to take up the place with yourselves, you must contact the HEP Team to either: